eric2323223/jekyll-now/drafts/Transformer.md

 - Multiple Attention Head
 - Position encoding
 - Attention
-	- Assumption: if a
+	- Assumption: the more similar the more it contribute
 	- Essence of Attention mechanism: **Feature reconstruction**
+	- Mathm
 	- can be used in different tasks (text, visual, voice ...)
 	- 3 types of attention